 What are bollards used for?

 Bollards are something that most of us are used to seeing on a daily basis.
-They are part of our modern lives, used by architects and construction sites to keep both vehicle drivers and pedestrians safe.
+They are part of our modern lives, used by architects and construction sites to keep vehicle drivers and pedestrians safe.
 As well as practical uses, they can also be an architectural feature, striving to enhance the landscape.

-Bollards can also have additional features, such as lights, which will help to improve the safety of any pedestrian pathway.
+Bollards can also have additional features, such as lights, which will help improve the safety of any pedestrian pathway.
 They can secure a building at night when no one is working, saving money on security staff or other security features.
 Bollards don’t just need to be used outside either.
-They can be added to large retail stores, factories, or warehouses, helping to protect goods that are stored inside these spaces.
+They can be added to large retail stores, factories, or warehouses, helping to protect goods stored inside these spaces.

 Different Types of Bollards